Alfresco/alfresco-js-api/src/api-new/gs-core-rest-api/docs/RecordcategoriesApi.md

 *   where=(isRecordFolder=true AND isClosed=false)

-  'include':  // any | Returns additional information about the record category child.
+  'include':  // Array<string> | Returns additional information about the record category child.
 Any optional field from the response model can be requested.
 For example:
 * allowableOperations
 * aspectNames
 * hasRetentionSchedule